TerraformInDepth/terraform-module-cookiecutter/README.md

 * CI using Github Actions Workflows.
 * Git Hooks with the Pre-Commit Framework.
 * Terraform and OpenTofu version management with tenv.
+* Testing with Terratest and Terraform Testing Framework.

 ## Terraform in Depth

 This template was developed alongside [Terraform in Depth](https://mng.bz/QR21), which is currently in the Manning Early Access Program.
 As new content is released in the book this template will be updated.
-The next big release for this template will come when Chapter 9 is released, which focused on testing with Terratest or the new Terraform Testing features.